 Pierre Wiltzius is the Susan and Bruce Worster Dean of Science and Professor of Physics.
 Prior to his arrival at UC Santa Barbara, he was the Director of the Beckman Institute for Advanced Science and Technology and Professor of Materials Science and Engineering, and Physics at the University of Illinois, Urbana-Champaign.
 He joined Lucent Technologies - Bell Laboratories (formerly AT&T Bell Laboratories) in 1984 and eventually became the director of semiconductor physics research.
 His research interests include soft condensed matter and complex fluids.
 His current research is focused on developing new fabrication techniques for photonic crystals, including colloidal self-assembly and multi-beam interference lithography.
 Wiltzius received the degree of Diplomphysiker in 1976 and the degree of Dr. sc. nat. in 1981 from the E.T.H.
 (Swiss Federal Institute of Technology) Zurich, Switzerland.
 He was a postdoctoral fellow in the Physics Department at UC Santa Barbara from 1982 to 1984.

-Dean of humanities and fine arts
+acting Dean of humanities and fine arts

 dean of social sciences